cosinekitty/sapphire/doc/Echo.md

 * **Send/Return before delay**: processed signal continues through the delay chain to the next tap.
 * **Send/Return after delay**: processed signal stays local to that tap—useful for effects that should stay isolated.

-Want to process a tap externally without routing the result back into the delay loop?
-Just plug a dummy cable into the RTRN port to keep the signal from re-entering.

 #### ENV / DCK (Envelope Follower and Ducking)
 Each tap has an **envelope follower output** that tracks the signal's amplitude.
 Use it to modulate VCAs, filters, or effects elsewhere in your patch.